top of page

 01

-Discovered in Mississippi in 2018, CWD is now spreading within the state.
-As a 100% fatal disease in infected deer, our team is looking to create predictions of this diseases' transmission across the landscape as a function of deer movement and known disease properties.
-As deer movement can be influenced by deer-deer social interactions, as well as negative interactions with competitors such as wild pigs, our team is looking to incorporate these dynamics into spatial disease transmission models.
+CWD is spreading across the southeastern U.S .
+A fatal disease in infected deer, our team is looking to create predictions of this diseases' transmission across the landscape as a function of deer movement and known disease properties.
+We are starting on a pilot state with lots of data for deer that can help create these predictions: the state of Mississippi.

 02